odoo/documentation/inventory/overview/process/initial_stock.rst

 ======================

-The first step to use the inventory application is to create products in your database via the menu *Master Data > Products*.
+The first step to use the inventory application is to create products in your database via the menu :menuselection:`Master Data --> Products`.
 Click the Create button and enter the name of your product.

 .. image:: media/initial_stock_01.png